VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Introduction

-\textbf{Contributions.} \begin{itemize}[itemsep=0pt] \item We introduce \textbf{VAL-Bench}, a scalable benchmark for measuring whether LLMs maintain consistent value stances across opposing framings. \item We construct a dataset of 115K paired prompts from Wikipedia’s controversial sections and derive a taxonomy of values expressed in model outputs. \item We benchmark leading open- and closed-source models, revealing substantial variation in alignment and systematic trade-offs between refusals and value expressivity. \end{itemize}
+\textbf{Contributions.} \begin{itemize}[itemsep=0pt] \item We introduce \textbf{VAL-Bench}, a scalable benchmark for measuring whether LLMs maintain consistent value stances across opposing framings. \item We construct a dataset of 115K paired prompts from Wikipedia’s controversial sections, grounding the dataset in real-life and newsworthy issues. \item We benchmark leading open- and closed-source models, revealing substantial variation in belief consistency and value preference, as well as systematic trade-offs between consistency and expressivity. \end{itemize}